strangequarkkk/Florets--Golden-Mean-and-Fermats-Spiral/README.md

 2) floretpositions : Function to compute the positions of florets based on the max. number of florets i.e. the parameter nmax and the parameter ndiff (ndiff = 0 corresponds to floret positions that line on a Fermat spiral).

 Using these functions, the information from Fermatspiral.py, and the expressions in the question sheet, a study of floret positions was carried out.
-For different values of ndiff different floret positions were computed.
+For different values of ndiff, various floret positions were computed.
 In the case of a sunflower, the floret positions lie on a Fermat spiral (i.e. ndiff = 0).

 I have attached the relevant question sheet and recommend that it be read while you're looking at the code.
 The programs were written in a Jupyter Notebook which has also been attached.